wwwebconcepts/RazorSmartMailer/README.md

 ## Construct RazorSmartMailer Instance
 Using RazorSmartMailer is very straightforward.
 True there are many properties the user can define, but only a few the user must define.
 Most have default values you're unlikely to change.

-To send an HTML templated email using the simplest method using the WebMail helper, use the following (assumes WebMail SMTP server properties are configured in the _AppStart file as shown in the sample code.):
+To send an HTML templated email using the simplest method, use the WebMail helper.
+The the following code block shows you how (assumes WebMail SMTP server properties are configured in the _AppStart.vbhtml file as shown in the sample code.):
 ```vbnet
 Dim theMailer As New RazorSmartMailer
 With theMailer